DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_close.md - closes the branch with the specified id
 - api/gantt_collapse.md - collapses gantt from the full screen mode to the normal mode
 - api/gantt_confirm.md - calls a confirm message box
-- api/gantt_copy.md -
+- api/gantt_copy.md - creates a deep copy of provided object
 - api/gantt_correcttaskworktime.md - recalculates the task duration in the work time
 - api/gantt_createtask.md - adds a new task and opens the lightbox to confirm
-- api/gantt_dataprocessor.md -
+- api/gantt_dataprocessor.md - dataProcessor constructor
 - api/gantt_datefrompos.md - gets the date of the specified horizontal  position in the chart area
-- api/gantt_defined.md -
+- api/gantt_defined.md - returns false if the provided argument is undefined, otherwise true
 - api/gantt_deletelink.md - deletes the specified dependency link
 - api/gantt_deletemarker.md - deletes the specified marker
 - api/gantt_deletetask.md - deletes the specified  task